Updated: December 12th, 2022 – changed info from Microsoft LUIS to Microsoft Azure Cognitive Services / Conversational Language Understanding.

 Create an intent with the name “PupillaryResponse”.
 I’d recommend that you don’t use special characters in the names, as these names get directly sent to your app later.
 It’s easy that special characters get messed up when your code runs on different operating systems and languages.
 So better stick to simple names using only standard characters.

-For each of the items, the “normalized value” is the one you’ll also get back to your app when it’s recognized.
-The synonyms are other ways how the user can call the list item.
+For each of the items, the “list key” / “normalized value” is the one you’ll also get back to your app when it’s recognized.
+The synonyms are other ways the user can call the list item.
 In the screenshot above, you can find some examples for the three main normalized values “no response”, “sluggish” and “prompt”.

-Next, go back to the intent and define sample sentences which utilize some of the list items that we just defined for the custom entity.
+Next, go back to the intent and define sample sentences (utterances) which utilize some of the list items that we just defined for the custom entity.
+You still have to manually highlight them in the sentences and assign them to the correct entity type.
 Some examples:

 - no response of your pupils